-Prospective purchasers are urged to consult their own tax advisors with respect to the U.S. federal and other tax consequences of the purchase, ownership and disposition of the Taxable Bonds before determining whether to purchase Taxable Bonds.
+Prospective purchasers are urged to consult their own tax advisors with respect to the U.S. federal, state, local and foreign tax consequences of the purchase, ownership and disposition of the Tax Credit Bonds, and the separation of the Principal Component and the Tax Credit of the Tax Credit Bonds.